 Helen's baby was born in a position that made it more likely that she would suffer a vaginal tear.
 After delivery, the midwife examined Helen and diagnosed that she had suffered a second degree perineal tear that would require stitches.
 The midwife did the procedure, and mother and baby were then discharged.
 Helen believed that all was well.

 Shortly after discharge, Helen began to suffer from faecal incontinence, leakages of faeces and uncontrolled flatus daily.
 This was, understandably, extremely difficult for her.
-She became increasingly depressed and anxious about her condition, and was not able to obtain medical help until considerably later in 2010.
+She became increasingly depressed and anxious about her condition, and was not able to obtain medical help until some time had passed.